 There is a critical shortage of teachers in Maryland (and nationally).
-Therefore, we are seeking to expand our MAT initial licensure program through the addition of an Early Childhood Education (ECED) concentration.
+Therefore, we are seeking to expand our MAT initial licensure program through the addition of a Special Education (SPED) concentration.
 Providing additional opportunities and pathways to increase the pool of diverse teacher educators will directly increase the range of PK-12 students served.